sirgallo/sophia/readme.md

 `token`

-Token is file that registers your dependencies and let's you resolve them later when injected.
+Token is a file that registers your dependencies and let's you resolve them later when injected.

 ```ts
 export const TOKEN_MAP = {